Rising Tide North America: History

 Rising Tide was formed by groups and individuals who came together to organize protests and events at the United Nations Climate Conference of Parties (COP6) in The Hague, Netherlands, in November 2000.

 In 2000, Rising Tide UK was formed.
-In mid-2004, a Rising Tide group formed in Newcastle, Australia, the world's largest coal export port.
+In mid-2004, Rising Tide Australia formed in Newcastle, Australia, the world's largest coal export port.
 A smaller group has also started in Sydney.

 Rising Tide North America was formed mainly by Earth First!, Mountain Justice and other experienced activists in a desire to be less insular and focus more on coalition building and linking climate change issues to other causes.

 Rising Tide describes itself as "a grassroots network of groups and individuals who take direct action to confront the roots[sic] causes of climate change and promote local, community-based solutions to the climate crisis.
 Employing popular education and direct action to address the root causes of climate change with a focus on climate justice, Rising Tide now spans three continents."